BindBC/bindbc-sdl/README.md

 When using the compiler command line or a build system that doesn't support DUB, this is the only option.
 The `-version=BindSDL_Static` option should be passed to the compiler when building your program.
 All of the required C libraries, as well as the `bindbc-sdl` and `bindbc-loader` static libraries, must also be passed to the compiler on the command line or via your build system's configuration.

+__NOTE__: The version identifier `BindBC_Static` can be used to configure all of the _official_ BindBC packages used in your program, i.e., those maintained in [the BindBC GitHub organization](https://github.com/BindBC).
+Some third-party BindBC packages may support it as well.

-When using DUB, its `versions` directive is an option.
-For example, when using the static bindings for SDL and SDL_image:
+For example, when using the static bindings for SDL and SDL_image with DUB (replace the `0.1.0` `bindbc-sdl` version with the actual version you require):

 __dub.json__
 ```